yiwenwang-ms/microsoft-graph-docs/concepts/application-provisioning-configure-api.md

 }
 ```

-## Step 2: Create the provisioning job based on the template

-### Retrieve the template for the provisioning connector
+## Step 3: Retrieve the template for the provisioning connector

 Applications in the gallery that are enabled for provisioning have templates to streamline configuration.
-Use the **id** that you recorded for the service principal that you created to get a synchronization template for the application.
-The response has been shortened for readability.
+Use the **id** that you recorded for the service principal that you created in Step 2 to get a synchronization template for the application.
 Record the **id** that is returned for the provisioning template to use later in this tutorial.

-#### Request
+### Request

 ```http
 GET https://graph.microsoft.com/beta/servicePrincipals/29f68db3-1000-46bf-a940-f5ea3ecc39e7/synchronization/templates
 ```

-#### Response
+### Response

 ```http
 HTTP/1.1 200 OK